 - Besides high winds, radiative cooling can also create air currents that cause bad seeing conditions.

 - Average seeing conditions typically limit your magnification to 100-200x at best, depending on local currents.
 This makes those nights when you can go to 300x and above a rare treat.
+With any object, it’s always best to observe objects when they’re at their highest in the sky for the night, as there’s less atmosphere for that light to go through.

 What is Transparency?